COVID tongue occurs due to a COVID-19 infection. It can cause symptoms of tongue swelling and sores, among other symptoms.

-In fact, what looks like COVID tongue could easily be a symptom of a different viral or bacterial infection.
+What looks like COVID tongue could easily be a symptom of a different viral or bacterial infection.
 Even when the bumps and swelling are clearly connected to COVID, there are many possible reasons.
 COVID tongue might be caused by:

 - A high number of ACE receptors in your tongue.
 ACE receptors are proteins found on cells in your body.
 When the virus that causes COVID-19, SARS-CoV-2, attaches to ACE receptors, it can get into your cells.
-You have a large number of ACE receptors in your tongue, which
+You have many ACE receptors in your tongue, which

 - Your immune system fighting COVID-19.
 When your immune system is fighting a bacterial or viral infection, it can cause swelling throughout your body.
 This could include the tongue swelling associated with COVID tongue.

-- COVID activating oral herpes.
+- COVID-activating oral herpes.
 The inflammation caused by COVID-19 can activate other viruses in your body.
 This might include the herpes simplex virus, which lays dormant in your body even when you don’t have symptoms.
-COVID could cause the herpes virus to activate and cause mouth ulcers.
+COVID-19

 COVID tongue could be caused by any one of these factors or by a combination of them.
 There’s also a chance that COVID tongue is sometimes caused by breathing tubes and other COVID treatments that could irritate your mouth and lead to a swollen tongue.